cortexlabs/cortex/docs/deployments/inference.md

 # Initialization code can be added here to global scope

 def init(metadata):
-    """Called once before API is made available.
-Setup for model serving such as initializing the model or downloading vocabulary should be done here.
+    """Called once before the API is made available.
+Setup for model serving such as initializing the model or downloading vocabulary can be done here.

     Args:
         metadata: Custom dictionary specified by user in API configuration.
     """
     pass

 def predict(sample, metadata):
     """Called once per request.
-Model prediction including any preprocessing of request payload and postprocessing of model output should be done here.
+Model prediction should be done here, including any preprocessing of the request payload and postprocessing of the model output.

     Args:
-        sample: A python object parsed from a JSON payload of request.
+        sample: A Python object parsed from a JSON request payload.
         metadata: Custom dictionary specified by user in API configuration.

     Returns: